LukeLIN-web/DL2/README.md

    *

-   * in speed, we could get.
+   * in speed, we could get some information.
+DL2 only use three information: speeds function, num_ps, num_ workers.

      ```
      model = resnet-50